+Jim is not your typical Financial Advisor.
 Jim’s clients know he has their best interest at heart and that every question they ask will receive an honest, straightforward answer.
 Having been in the financial services industry since 1994, it was the financial crisis of 2008 that propelled Jim to be a Financial Advisor in 2010.
 Seeing how advisors helped clients navigate through the tumult of the market at that time spoke to Jim’s always upbeat outlook.
 To Jim, showing clients they can achieve their dream of retirement is exceptionally gratifying.
-Whether Jim’s client is a recent college graduate or a senior citizen, he enjoys meeting and exceeding their expectations with a financial plan as their roadmap to success.
+Whether Jim’s client is a recent college graduate or just about to retire, he enjoys meeting and exceeding their expectations with a financial plan as their roadmap to success.

-Originally from Elmwood Park, Jim moved out to McHenry County in 1994 with his wife Denise and son Jimmy.
-They enjoy spending time together either at the hockey rink or messing around with their English Bulldog Vinci.
+Originally from Elmwood Park, Jim moved out to McHenry County in 1994 with his wife Denise.
+They enjoy spending time together trying to stay in shape running, bike riding or playing golf.
+They also enjoy messing around with their English Bulldog Beefy and Frenchie Hattie.

 Getting to Know Jim:

 Favorite food: This is where his Cuban heritage comes out.
 Jim loves a big plate of Picadillo with some Black beans and rice with a side of Tostones.
 A close second is a huge tomato sandwich that he will sit and eat on a Sunday afternoon watching football.